-Blue Is the Warmest Color lives up to its enticing title, following two young women as they fall in love and explore their sexualities.
+Blue Is the Warmest Color lives up to its enticing title, following two young women as they fall in love and explore their sexuality.
 Though Emma is older and a bit more experienced when it comes to romance, Adèle falls hard and fast for her after meeting at a lesbian bar in Paris.
 Perhaps one of the most powerful love stories of all time, this intense French film will is a gorgeous coming-of-age story like no other.
 It's an artful, engaging, and thought-provoking movie.

 Truly one of the most moving love stories ever portrayed in cinema, Amour is going to bring on all the feels.
 We're invited to witness a what happens in these retired music teachers's relationship when one of them suffers a debilitating stroke.
 Awe-inspiring doesn't even begin to describe the bond between the elderly couple at the center of this film.